 Making the Decision

 Choosing between MerchantGenius and StoreLister comes down to the depth of research your work demands.
 MerchantGenius is a solid free resource for basic Shopify store discovery, especially if you value its historical archive.
-StoreLister is built for users who need actionable intelligence -- product data, filtering, contacts, and exports -- at a level that supports professional research and decision-making.
+StoreLister is built for users who need actionable intelligence (product data, filtering, contacts, and exports) at a level that supports professional research and decision-making.

 Neither tool is objectively "better" in every scenario.
 A casual researcher exploring the Shopify ecosystem gets genuine value from MerchantGenius at zero cost.
-A dropshipper evaluating product opportunities, an agency prospecting for clients, or an analyst tracking competitive movements will likely find that StoreLister's depth and filtering justify the subscription.
+A dropshipper evaluating product opportunities, an agency prospecting for clients, or an analyst tracking competitive movements will likely find that StoreLister's depth and filtering justify the investment.

 The most practical approach: start with what you need today.
 If basic store browsing answers your questions, MerchantGenius works.
 If you find yourself visiting dozens of individual store websites to get the data you need, that is a sign you have outgrown basic directory tools and need the product-level intelligence that StoreLister provides.